Are you ready to start building a brand or take it to another level? Then it's time to create a new content strategy for LinkedIn!

 Your content doesn't only need to be an article to make this work!
 You can also upload things like podcasts and videos.
 Just create a short article that describes your content, and link your content in the article.

-Like what we did there?
+Wondering how to post an article on LinkedIn?
 Don't worry, we'll show you a couple of these workarounds.
-To create an article simply go to the top of your homepage, where you would usually post, and select "Write an article".
+Simply go to the top of your homepage, where you would usually post, and select "Write an article".

 Make a publication (add this section to your profile)